jdum/odfdo/README.md

  - the `recipes` folder contains more than 50 working sample scripts,
  - the `doc` folder contains an auto generated documentation.

-When installing odfdo, 5 scripts are installed:
+When installing odfdo, a few scripts are installed:

  - `odfdo-diff`: show a *diff* between two .odt document.
  - `odfdo-folder`: convert standard ODF file to folder and files, and reverse.